-I am a third-year PhD student in the PARKAS team of the Computer Science department of the École normale supérieure in Paris.
-I work on the design and implementation of programming languages for embedded multiprocessors, under the supervision of Albert Cohen, Marc Pouzet and Louis Mandel.
+I am a recent PhD graduate working in the PARKAS team of the Computer Science department of the École normale supérieure in Paris.
+During my PhD, I worked on the design and implementation of a programming language for digital hardware, under the supervision of Albert Cohen, Marc Pouzet and Louis Mandel.
 Before that, I did a master in CS/EE in Université Pierre et Marie Curie.

 Bursty Kahn Networks and Integer Clocks [PDF, in French]